mmsayedakash/discord-tempvoice-bot/README.md

 ## ✒️ Author

 Created and maintained by **KaloudasDev**.
-If you find this project useful, your ⭐️ star on the repository would be greatly appreciated and helps support ongoing development!
+If you find this project useful, your ⭐️ star on the repository would be greatly appreciated!